strubelab/roboRNA/EvoScripts/README.md

 ### Installation

 You will need to fine-tune and adapt these scripts to your own system.
-In particular you will probably use different carriers and labware.
-Moreover, all calls to subroutines need to be corrected to the actual file path where the routines end up in your own Evoware installation.
+All calls to subroutines need to be corrected to the actual file path where the routines end up in your own Evoware installation.

 The following strategy may work: